 Your final grade will be based on the total points you have earned throughout the semester.
 After each assignment is graded, your point value will be posted into the Canvas grade book.
 I am not a fan of the plus or minus system in grading.
 Occasionally, I may give a plus, but rarely a minus.
-Back in the stone ages, when I was a student, I was not fond of the fact that 80% was below a 3.0 on the grade point average.
+Back in the Stone Age, when I was a student, I was not fond of the fact that 80% was below a 3.0 on the grade point average.

 90% and above A

 80-89% В

 70-79% C

-60-69% D

-59% and below

 F